ArunaStorage/documentation/docs/get_started/basic_usage/13_How-To-Hooks.md

 ???
 Abstract "Required permissions"

-    To list your created Hooks you only have to be a registered AOS user.
+    To list your created Hooks you only have to be a registered Aruna user.

-    Global AOS administrators can list the created Hooks of other users.
+    Global Aruna administrators can list the created Hooks of other users.

 === ":simple-curl: cURL"